 Financial Instruments - In June 2016 the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326)."
-This new standard requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
+This standard requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 The standard is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, which means that it will be effective for us in the first quarter of our fiscal year beginning August 1, 2020.
 Earlier adoption is permitted in the first quarter of our fiscal year beginning August 1, 2019.
 We are currently evaluating the impact of our pending adoption of ASU 2016-13 on our consolidated financial statements.

 Leases - In February 2016 the FASB issued ASU 2016-02, "Leases (Topic 842)."
-This new standard amends a number of aspects of lease accounting, including requiring lessees to recognize operating leases with a term greater than one year on their balance sheet as a right-of-use asset and corresponding lease liability, measured at the present value of the lease payments.
+This standard amends a number of aspects of lease accounting, including requiring lessees to recognize operating leases with a term greater than one year on their balance sheet as a right-of-use asset and corresponding lease liability, measured at the present value of the lease payments.
 The standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, which means that it will be effective for us in the first quarter of our fiscal year beginning August 1, 2019.
 Early adoption is permitted.
-This standard is required to be adopted using a modified retrospective approach.
-We expect to elect certain available transitional practical expedients.
-In July 2018 the FASB issued ASU 2018-11, "Leases (Topic 842) Targeted Improvements," which allows for the adoption of this standard to be applied at the beginning of the most recent fiscal year as opposed to at the beginning of the earliest year presented.
-We plan to adopt under the provisions allowed under ASU 2018-11.
-While we continue to evaluate the impact of our pending adoption of ASU 2016-02 on our consolidated financial statements, we expect that the real estate and equipment leases designated as operating leases in Note 9 "Long-Term Obligations and Commitments," will be recognized as right-of-use assets and corresponding lease liabilities on our consolidated balance sheets upon adoption.
-We do not expect the adoption of ASU 2016-02 to have a material impact on our consolidated statements of operations.
+We will adopt ASU 2016-02 on August 1, 2019, the first quarter of our fiscal 2020, using the modified retrospective transition method and will not restate comparative periods.
+We will elect the package of practical expedients permitted under the transition guidance, which allows us to carry forward our historical lease classification, our assessment on whether a contract is or contains a lease, and our initial direct costs for any leases that exist prior to adoption of the new standard.
+We will also elect to combine lease and non-lease components.
+We estimate that the adoption of ASU 2016-02 will result in the recognition of right-of-use assets and lease liabilities for operating leases of approximately \$320 million to \$370 million on our consolidated balance sheet on August 1, 2019.
+We do not expect the adoption of ASU 2016-02 to have a material impact on our consolidated statement of operations or consolidated statement of operations or consolidated statement of operations or consolidated statement of cash flows.